google-research/federated/private_linear_compression/README.md

 ## Overview

-This directory contains the code for the paper "The Funamdental Price of Secure Aggregation in Differentially Private Federated Learning", found at:
+This directory contains the code for the paper "The Fundamental Price of Secure Aggregation in Differentially Private Federated Learning", found at:
 [[PDF](https://arxiv.org/pdf/2203.03761.pdf)][[arXiv](https://arxiv.org/abs/2203.03761)].